And welcome back to the fastest three hours in media.

 And that's all the motivation they need.

-Remember the story I've told you about my good friend in an argument with a major daytime television figure whose name you would all know about immigration.
+Remember the story I've told you about my good friend in an argument with a major daytime television figure whose name you would all know about immigration?

 Every fact, every figure presented to the major American daytime television figure is pointless.

-Because he ultimately says, all I can tell you is, if some poor soul from some wretched part of the country wants in my country to better his life, then I'm not going to keep him out.
+He is not moved by it because he ultimately says, all I can tell you is, if some poor soul from some wretched part of the country wants in my country to better his life, then I'm not going to keep him out.

-How could I keep it?
+How can I keep him?

 Let him in.